If networking brings more than any Casting

 Recently, during a lecture in Marburg, a participant told me that it was not so easy to get to her internship.
 At first she tried a normal application.
 In the second attempt, then, as she admitted a little bashful, she then used her vitamin B - and get the internship.

-But at the same time she defended herself defensively: "But then I noticed that a large part of the people in this company got their job so.
-So I'm no exception! "
+But immediately she added defensively: “But then I noticed that a lot of the people in this company got their job like this.
+So I'm no exception! ”

 Ethical concerns about networking